Louis Nicolas le Tonnelier de Breteuil: Biography

+By others children was René-Alexandre le Tonnelier de Breteuil (1698–1720) and Charles-Auguste le Tonnelier de Breteuil (1701–1731), which subsequently he became a father of aristocrat, diplomat and statesman Louis Auguste Le Tonnelier de Breteuil (1730–1807).

 He became an introducer when he was not yet a noble.
 In 1699, he bought the land of Preuilly, the first barony of Touraine, from which he took the title.
 In 1706, he obtained the authorization to bear the name of de Breteuil alone, or with that of de Preuilly.